 Receiver not only displays the measured results, but also vocalize it.
-In quite a few cases, hearing even replaces vision to play the major part.
+In quite a few cases, hearing even replaces vision to play the major role.
 Receivers are frequently used to search signals in a mobile manner, in which level varies across a large range.
 In this case it would be inconvenient for the user to adjust the reference level.

-Thus by default in the receiver mode the attenuator and IF amplifier are adjusted automatically according to the input, while the AMP still needs to be adjusted manually.
-User can also overwirte this setting to make it adjust automatically according to the reference level, just like the spectrometer.
+Thus by default in the receiver mode the attenuator and IF amplifier are adjusted automatically according to the input, which is called ALC.

 The adjustment is in accordance with the total level within the whole sampling bandwidth.
 Attention should not only be paid to the strength of the signal of receiving frequency, as overload can happen outside the demodulation bandwidth.
 In case like there is just a small signal on the receiving frequency, yet there is a large interferening signal beside that frequency, overload would still be possible to happen.
 If the total electric power level ADC receives is too high, KC908 would decrease the gain tentatively until the overload is gone.
 On the other hand, the gain would increase when the level drops to maintain a relatively high sensitivity.
 In addition, to prevent the possible gain oscillation caused by the rapid change od the signal, the stagnate interval is set to 20dB by default, and user can specify this setting in LEV-gain-follow signal-stagnate interval.